 Fortunately, Square works with a wide range of eCommerce platforms to power online payments, so we know a thing or two about the options available.

 Here are some questions to guide your decision making:

 Sell more online with Square’s eCommerce solutions.

 If you like your current website, or you’re not ready to invest in overhauling a new site right now, you may want to consider adding eCommerce capabilities to your existing site.
 Here are a few ways to do this (while still using Square for payments):

 - Upgrade to the eCommerce plan on your current website platform.
-If you use a platform like Weebly or Wix, you can simply upgrade to a plan that includes online store functionality.
+If you use a platform like Wix, you can simply upgrade to a plan that includes online store functionality.

 - Add an extension.
 If your website is built on a platform that doesn’t have a built-in eCommerce plan, you might consider these options:

 - WooCommerce: Is your site built on WordPress?
 WooCommerce is the eCommerce extension for WordPress sites and may be a good option for adding an online store to your site.
 The best part?
 It has a Square-WooCommerce plugin so you can take payments through Square and sync up your in-person and online inventory.